 Watch GreenFest Video with Educational Speakers and Youth Speak Out

 PLASTIC BAG REDUCTION

-On May 15th at Town Meeting, Canton became the 112th Massachusetts town to pass a plastic bag reduction by-law that helps mitigate climate change and pollution.
+In May 2019 at Town Meeting, Canton became the 112th Massachusetts town to pass a plastic bag reduction by-law that helps mitigate climate change and pollution.
 Now more than 50% of the state's population has banned single-use plastic bags at the point of sale.